igorwaw/advent15/day15-19/README.md

 I hated this one.

-We've got a molecule and a least of possible replacements.
+We've got a molecule and a list of possible replacements.
 First part was too easy: calculate how many molecules can be made with a single replacements.
 I had to use a tricky way to replace first, second..., nth occurence, but that was it.